ATaylorAerospace/Med-Questions/README.md

 ## 🧐**Best Practices for AI Training and Bias Mitigation:**

-- The generative AI application should be fine-tuned on a large dataset of dissimilar medical question pairs in order to achieve optimal LLM performance.
+The generative AI application should be fine-tuned on a diverse dataset of medical question pairs to improve its performance and minimize biases that could arise from skewed training data.
-- It is important to be aware of the potential for bias in generative AI applications.
-Steps should be taken to mitigate bias in the training data and in the fine-tuning process.